akirataguchi115/mscthesis/README.md

 thesis structure
 #### 1.3 Background and terminology of public copyright licenses
 - state of current terminology
-- terms of non-focus areas of thesis
+- terms of other interest areas of the thesis
 - examples of these terms
 - acknowledge some other essential but non-focus
 - efforts of terminology standardization